justino/p2pool-ui-punchy/README.md

 ## Deprecated
 - jsonp.php - this was deprecated and should not be used, it was a huge security risk.
 Instead use standard remote host config.
 If that doesn't work because of cross-origin restrictions, check your p2pool HTTP config to allow it.

+- config.json - this was incorrectly designated as JSON when in fact it was really just plain javascript.
+Simply renaming it from `config.json` -> `config.js` will fix it.

 ### Donations

 If you like this UI, find it useful, or like that people out there are writing free software for everybody to use or contribute, please donate some coins:

 Bitcoin: 195ufic8mfNrDqxgFCfmw5mQYwdu2im9G5
 Ethereum: dee42d6b58e5d5d9f6f4c4783bea4fff34369c64
 Dashpay: XerSXuygP6PeUoqVRyC2BFFHpUXXkFU8UP

 ### License

 The MIT License (MIT)

-Copyright (c) 2014-2015 Justin La Sotten justin.otten@gmail.com
-Copyright (c) 2013-2014 Alexander Zschach alex@zschach.net
+Copyright (c) 2014-2015 Justin La Sotten justin.otten@gmail.com Copyright (c) 2013-2014 Alexander Zschach alex@zschach.net

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: